 Regular reading is critical for students of all ages.
 Sometimes, however, it may be tricky to convince a high school student to read over the summer instead of playing videogames.
 Consider starting a family book club.
 Each family member takes a turn selecting a book for the whole family to read.
 Your local library may have multiple copies of the same title for your family’s convenience.
 Be sure to periodically sit down together and discuss the story.

 At Orinda Academy, our high school teachers offer significant support to help our students achieve their goals.
 Orinda Academy also shares a summer reading list with students, for enrichment over the summer months.
-Contact our college prep school in East Bay at (925) 357-9719 or visit us online to learn more about fall enrollment.
+Contact our college prep school in East Bay at (925) 357-9719 to learn more about fall enrollment.